 Step 4: To hide the floating icon on your website, go to the “Customize” tab on your Max Access dashboard and click the “Hide Toolbar Icon” toggle button — this will make sure that the toolbar can only be opened by using your new navigation link.

-You can create a link to “#maxaccess” in your navigation with a link text of something like “Accessibility”.
+You can create a link to “#maxaccess” in your navigation with a text link that says something like “Accessibility Options.”
+When someone clicks the link, Max Access will automatically open.

 Your html code would look like this: <a href=”#maxaccess”>Accessibility Options</a>.
 Try it here by clicking this link!